-When was the last time you stopped and really thought about how you think about money?
+When was the last time you stopped and really thought about your money mindset?
 Has it been a while?
-It may not be something that you stop to ponder often.
+It may not be something that you stop to ponder often or even ever.
 But understanding the hidden side of your money mindset can help you overcome the barriers that have been standing in your way with your finances.

 What is a money mindset?

 Your money mindset is made up of a few different components.

 - How capable you feel about your ability to handle your own finances

 - Your beliefs about money and its relationship to you

 - Your belief about your ability to learn and develop new habits in general

 Do you feel confident in your ability to handle your own finances?
 If the answer is anything but a resounding “HELL YA!” you have some opportunities to level-up your money mindset.

 So how do you become more confident in your financial abilities?
 The same way you do with any other task, practice.
 Managing your money is not something you are born knowing and it is certainly not intuitive.
 Just as with any other task that you learn the BEST way to gain confidence is to take action.
 Don’t wait to feel confident to start working on your finances.
 Confidence happens after the action takes place.

 But I get it, you’re nervous.
 You don’t know where to start…